Bad Credit Mortgage Lenders | The Best Lenders of 2025

 Methodology

-To find the best mortgage lenders for bad credit, we started with a list of the 50 biggest lenders in 2023 (the most recent data available at the time of writing per the Consumer Financial Protection Bureau’s Home Mortgage Disclosure Act (HMDA) Data).
+To find the best mortgage lenders for bad credit, we started with a list of the 50 biggest lenders from last year (the most recent data available at the time of writing per the Consumer Financial Protection Bureau's Home Mortgage Disclosure Act (HMDA) Data).
 We compared mortgage companies based on criteria crucial for borrowers with poor credit or limited financial resources.
 This included evaluating minimum credit score requirements, the availability of FHA loans, and online customer ratings.
-Additionally, our editorial team conducted a thorough review of each lender’s mortgage offerings to ensure they are well-suited for individuals with fair credit scores.
-Average interest rates and fees were sourced from loan-level data lenders are required to file each year under the HMDA act.
+Additionally, our editorial team thoroughly reviewed each lender’s mortgage offerings to ensure they are well-suited for individuals with fair credit scores.
+Lenders must file annually under the HMDA Act and provide the average interest rates and fees based on loan-level data.
 The editorial team of The Mortgage Reports conducts all mortgage lender reviews independently.
-You can read our full editorial disclosures here
+You can read our complete editorial disclosures here.

 Peter Warden